Seth Bullock: Deadwood, South Dakota

-Bullock also famously had several "run-ins" with Al Swearengen, proprietor of the notorious Gem Theater, Deadwood's most notable brothel.
+Bullock also famously had several "run-ins" with Al Swearengen, proprietor of the Gem Theater, Deadwood's most notable brothel.
 Swearengen had a knack for making money from vice and shrewdly invested some of his profits in cultivating alliances with the camp's wealthy and powerful.

 Having attained some stability in Deadwood, Bullock brought his wife Martha Eccles Bullock and daughter, Margaret, to town from her parents' home in Michigan, where they had been living during this period.
 They subsequently had another daughter, Florence, and a son, Stanley.

 In November 1877, the first county elections were held, and Bullock for sheriff on the Peoples Party (Republican) ticket, while John J. Manning was the Democratic candidate.
 Manning won, and in 1878, Bullock ran again, this time as a Republican.
 Manning won reelection, and he was elected a third time in 1879.

 Bullock and Star purchased a ranch where Redwater Creek met the Belle Fourche River and dubbed it the S&B Ranch Company.
 Bullock is also credited with introducing alfalfa farming to Dakota in 1881.
 Later, he became a deputy U.S. Marshal, partnered with Star and Harris Franklin in the Deadwood Flouring Mill, and invested in mining, the local growth industry.
 Bullock and Star eventually expanded their business interests to the towns of Spearfish, Sturgis, and Custer.

 Bullock, then a deputy sheriff from Medora, North Dakota, met Theodore Roosevelt in 1884 while bringing a horse thief known as Crazy Steve into custody on the range, near what would become the town of Belle Fourche.
 The two became lifelong friends, Roosevelt later saying of Bullock, "Seth Bullock is a true Westerner, the finest type of frontiersman."